 Community Service Officer (CSO) & Volunteers:

-The Mendota Police Department is seeking funding to hire a full-time Community Service Officer (CSO) to help establish and oversee the Department’s Crime Prevention programs and community volunteers.
+Community Service Officer (CSO), department Crime Prevention Program and Community Volunteers.
 The volunteers will assist the CSO and participate in Crime Prevention efforts and the forming of Neighborhood Watch and Business Watch Groups.

 The selection of community volunteers is subject to the hiring of a CSO.